Best LGBTQ+ Shows & Movies to Watch This Pride Month

 Watch: Portrait of a Lady on Fire

-Moonlight is the life story of Chiron, a black-American man who was once a shy and withdrawn kid from a broken home.
-As he gets older, Chiron must choose his destiny—does he continue living the only way he’s ever known or will he make better choices while coming to terms with his identity and sexuality?
+Moonlight is the life story of Chiron, a man who was once a shy and withdrawn kid from a broken home.
+As he gets older, Chiron must choose his destiny — does he continue living the only way he’s ever known or will he make better choices while coming to terms with his identity and sexuality?

 Watch: Moonlight*